Achronite/node-red-contrib-energenie-ener314rt/README.md

 ### NOT SUPPORTED:
-Specific nodes are required to send the correct control signals to other **'control & monitor'** devices.
-This version now supports the MiHome Heating thermostatic radiator valve (eTRV), see below.
+Specific nodes are required to send the correct control signals to some **'control & monitor'** devices.
+This version has specific nodes for the MiHome Heating thermostatic radiator valve (eTRV, MIHO013), and the MiHome Smart Plug+ (MIHO004) see below.
+For other mains-powered devices you should be able to use the Control & Monitor node using 'advanced' commands.

 ## Processing Monitor Messages

-The **'Monitor'**, **'Control & Monitor'** & **'eTRV'**  nodes receive monitoring information from the devices and emit the received parameter values on their output.
+The **'Monitor'**, **'Control & Monitor'**, **'eTRV'** & **'Smart Plug+'**  nodes receive monitoring information from the devices and emit the received parameter values on their output.
 These messages conform to the OpenThings parameter standard.
 All OpenThings parameters received from the device are decoded and returned in the ```msg.payload```.
 I use the returned *SWITCH_STATE* parameter to set the *node.status* of the C&M nodes to say if it is 'ON' or 'OFF', and the *TEMPERATURE* value is used on the eTRV node to show the current temperature.

 Some example ```msg.payload```s are shown below.
 I have provided parameter name and type mapping for the known values for received messages.
 Connect up a debug node to see what your specific devices output.